hippo-7/hippo-7/README.md

-- 👋 Hi, I’m @hippo-7
+- 👋 Hi, I’m @hippo
-- 👀 I’m interested in bettering my skills with coding to better help myself and my small business flourish.
+- 👀 I’m a new up and coming Discord Developer interested in bettering my coding experience.
-- 🌱 I’m currently learning how to code python, then i will be moving onto java and html.
+- 🌱 I’m currently working on a couple of simple twitter and discord bots with plans to scale my bots as I lesrn more.
-- 💞️ I’m looking to collaborate on anything that will help my skills develop.
-I am just beginning on my coding journey.
+- 💞️ I’m looking to collaborate with any Discord Developers who are willing to share their knowledge.
 - 📫 How to reach me purplehippo7@proton.me

 <!---